Meet Cohort 4

-The program will kick off in May 2023, with monthly trainings through November.
+The program kicked off in May 2023, with monthly trainings through November.

 - LBJ Women's Campaign School Inaugural Cohort (2020)